 Spain's women's soccer coach is fired as fallout grows from unwanted World Cup kiss

-The federation's announcement on Tuesday thanked Vilda and said he "has been key to the remarkable growth of women's football and leaves Spain as world champion and second in the FIFA ranking."
+In its sacking of Vilda on Tuesday, the federation said "Gracias, Jorge" and released a statement declaring that over the course of his eight-year helm he "has been key to the remarkable growth of women's football and leaves Spain as world champion and second in the FIFA ranking."

 🚨 𝗢𝗙𝗜𝗖𝗜𝗔𝗟 | La RFEF destituye a Jorge Vilda como seleccionador nacional y director deportivo.— RFEF (@rfef) September 5, 2023